 Price wise they’re similar to the rest of the market but unlike the smaller hardware shops on the same street the prices at Bin Nisf are usually fixed unless it’s something that costs over KD25 and then there “might” be room for negotiation depending on what you’re getting.
 The biggest disadvantage they have is location.
 There barely is any parking around them and don’t even think about going there in the middle of the week since it’s traffic hell.
 But, you could do what I do which is park on the same street where A2Z and True Values are located and then just walk 5 minutes to Bin Nisf or pass by on Saturdays.
 For contact information and a map check out the very outdated Bin Nisf website [Here]

-I found about this pet shop from Desert Girl and decided to pass by with Nat and check it out.
+I found about this pet shop and decided to pass by and check it out.
 They haven’t officially opened yet but already the place looks really great and is by far the best pet shop in Kuwait.
 I absolutely hate pet shops in Kuwait because all the ones I’ve seen are very dirty with pets shoved into tiny cages and they’re just sickening to visit.
 Pet Zone on the other hand is one of the nicest looking pet shops I’ve ever seen and they still haven’t even finished the place yet.

 The place is 2 floors, on the first floor they have pet food, lots of fish aquariums that will have fish displayed inside (they were still all empty when I was there), a pet grooming area and right in the middle two nicely done displays for guinea pigs and rabbits.
 Upstairs on the other hand they had pet accessories, birds and one large display that I think will end up housing a python or some other large snake.
 I think I also saw a room where they shower the pets but not sure.